pavdmyt/pavdmyt.github.io/_posts/2015-10-14-How-to-implement-tags-at-jekyll-website.md

 {% endraw %}
 {% endhighlight %}

 More details and explanations could be found in the mentioned [article](http://blog.lanyonm.org/articles/2013/11/21/alphabetize-jekyll-page-tags-pure-liquid.html).
 A good reference on Liquid *tags* and *filters* available in [Liquid for Designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
-Jekyll-specific Liquid *tags* and *filters* described [here](http://jekyllrb.com/docs/templates/).
+Jekyll-specific Liquid *tags* and *filters* described in [Jekyll docs](http://jekyllrb.com/docs/templates/).

 Wrapping Up
 -----------